Semolina Carrot Cake with Orange Glaze

 Instructions

-• Make the glaze by mixing powdered sugar and orange juice.
-When well mixed poor over the cake and then sprinkle with the orange zest.
+• Make glaze by mixing powdered sugar, orange juice and pour over the cooled cake.
+Sprinkle with the orange zest.
+(NOTE 2)

 Nutrition